wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 personalise their source, you have an outer *guru*; when you take them from life directly, the *guru* is within.
 Remember, wonder, ponder, live with it, love it, grow into it, grow with it, make it your own — the word of your *guru*, outer or inner.
 Put in all and you will get all.
-I was doïng it.
-All my time I was giveïng to my *guru* and to what he told me.
+I was doing it.
+All my time I was giving to my *guru* and to what he told me.

 **Q:**&ensp;I am a writer by profession.
 Can you give me some advice for me specifically?

 **M:**&ensp;Writing is both a talent and a skill.
 Grow in talent and develop in skill.
-Desire what is worth desireïng and desire it well.
+Desire what is worth desiring and desire it well.
 Just like you pick your way in a crowd, passing between people, so you find your way between events without missing your general direction.
 It is easy if you are earnest.

-**Q:**&ensp;So many times you mention the need of beïng earnest.
+**Q:**&ensp;So many times you mention the need of being earnest.
 But we are not men of single will — we are congeries of desires and needs, instincts and promptings.
 They crawl over each other, sometimes one, sometimes another dominating, but never for long.